Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 ## Add data to project, import

 We'll need some data to work on for this tutorial.
-Let's use the data we created in Part I of this tutorial.
-If you don't have it handy, you can download it directly from the web using `download.file()`.
+I've added some additional rows to the data we created in Part I of this tutorial to highlight some new functions.
+You can download these new data directly from the web and into *RStudio* using `download.file()`.

 When you're working in a Project, R automatically sets it as your working directory!
 That means you don't have to type out the entire path to access your project folder or the files therein.